sjjsy/ofcws/README.md

 1. Register into github, ask smarisa to add you as collaborator.
 2. Pull the repo into your system.
+3. For testing locally you need to configure host specific files such as settings.py.
+See the respective files at otax.
-3. Update the ModLog below when you make changes.
+4. Update the ModLog below when you make changes.
-4. Make the changes always thus: you@yoursystem -> git@github -> ofc@otax -- this makes permission handling easier and safer
+5. Make the changes always thus: you@yoursystem -> git@github -> ofc@otax -- this makes permission handling easier and safer
-5. Always make sure the repo on github is the most up to date.
+6. Always make sure the repo on github is the most up to date.
 Pull it on your system before editing.
-6. In ofc@otax.ayy.fi there is a few commands at ~/bin that provide easy git use:
+7. In ofc@otax.ayy.fi there is a few commands at ~/bin that provide easy git use:
 	* mgpush DESC  -- push your updates (no perms atm: do editing on yoursystem)
 	* mgpull       -- pull the newest version
-7. Read the "Purpose" section.
+8. Read the "Purpose" section.
 Do not invest too much time here.
-8. Contact your colleagues if you have any hesitations!
+9. Contact your colleagues if you have any hesitations!

 # ModLog:

+*	2013-02-09 smarisa: Clarified the repo and the readme for collaborators.
-*	2013-02-08 smarisa: Added google calendar integration and event listings
+*	2013-02-08 smarisa: Added google calendar integration and event listings.
 *	2013-02-08 smarisa: Cleaned the repo and updated the readme.
 *	2013-02-07 smarisa: Created the web site.